sciabarracom/incubator-openwhisk/core/standalone/README.md

 You can specify a different image to this script and also pass additional parameters to Docker.
 The general format is:

-`bash <(curl -sL https://s.apache.org/openwhisk.sh) [<image-name>] [<additional-docker-parameters>...]`
+`bash <(curl -sL https://s.apache.org/openwhisk.sh) (-j <jvm-args>|-d <docker-run-arg>|-i <image-name>)* <openwhisk-arg>...`

-If you do not want to execute arbitrary code straight from the net, you can look at [this script](start.sh), check it and run it when you feel safe.
+where `-j` allows to pass additional parameters to the JVM, `-d` allows to pass additional parameters to docker, and `-i` allows to use a different image for the standalone openwhisk.

+Some useful options:

+- `-d --memory=1g` sets the memory for the docker container; this in turn sets the memory limit available to the JVM running standalone OpenWhisk.
+- `-d --network=mynetwork` allows to set the network used by OpenWhisk docker.
+It defaults to `bridge`.
+You will have to create the network in advance.
+Note that standalone OpenWhisk propagates the network used to the images it creates.
+- `-d -e CONTAINER_EXTRA_ENV=__OW_DEBUG_PORT=8081` sets the environment variables that are propagated to the docker containers created by the standalone OpenWhisk.
+- `-j -Dconfig.loads` enable tracing of loaded configuration files.
+In general you can use it to set any OpenWhisk parameter that can we modified with system properties.

+### Configure the `wsk` cli

 If the playground is not enough, you can then install the [wsk CLI](https://github.com/apache/openwhisk-cli/releases) and retrieve the command line to configure `wsk` with:

 `docker logs openwhisk | grep 'wsk property'`

+### Stopping the standalone whisk

 To properly shut down OpenWhisk and any additional containers it has created, use [this script](stop.sh) or run the command:

 `docker exec openwhisk stop`

-### Extra Args for the Standalone OpenWhisk Docker Image

-When running OpenWhisk Standalone using the docker image,  you can set environment variables to pass extra args with the `-e` flag.

-Extra args are useful to configure the JVM running OpenWhisk and to propagate additional environment variables to containers running images.
-This feature is useful for example to enable debugging for actions.

-You can pass additional parameters (for example set system properties) to the JVM running OpenWhisk setting the environment variable `JVM_EXTRA_ARGS`.
-For example `-e JVM_EXTRA_ARGS=-Dconfig.loads` allows to enable tracing of configuration.
-You can set any OpenWhisk parameter with feature.

-You can also set additional environment variables for each container running actions invoked by OpenWhisk by setting `CONTAINER_EXTRA_ENV`.
-For example, setting `-e CONTAINER_EXTRA_ENV=__OW_DEBUG_PORT=8081` enables debugging for those images supporting starting the action under a debugger, like the typescript runtime.

 [1]: https://github.com/apache/openwhisk/blob/master/docs/cli.md
 [2]: https://github.com/apache/openwhisk/blob/master/docs/samples.md